e2b-dev/e2b-cookbook/examples/tpl-sbx-world-js/README.md

 # Optionally set runtime in minutes
 npm run e2b:create:sandbox -- --minutes=10
 ```

-Notes:
-- Alias is required for build and for creating a sandbox.
-- You can optionally set `--minutes` for TTL; shell mode works without it.

 ### List / Info / Kill / Pause / Resume